 An insurance broker doesn’t have the authority to legally draft or enforce a policy.
 There are also different types of insurance brokers, such as wholesale and surplus lines brokers.

-These specialists are the people you see inspecting buildings to appraise the value of items, gauge losses and ensure that the claim is valid when there was a fire, for example.
+These specialists are the people you see inspecting buildings to appraise the value of items, gauge losses, and ensure that the claim is valid.

 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.

-If approved, they also decide the terms of the coverage, how much coverage a person gets, and what their premiums will be.
+If approved, they also decide the terms of the coverage, how much coverage a person gets, and how much their premiums will be.

 7. Customer service representatives are the backbone of any insurance company.

-These are the people who handle incoming claims or disputes and relay that information to the appropriate people.
+These are the people who handle incoming claims or disputes and relay that information to the appropriate people and departments.

 So, naturally, every insurance company employs plenty of customer service people to handle the multitude of calls the company receives every day.

 You can earn even more if you’re bilingual, especially if you know Spanish aside from English.